pixano/pixano-elements/demo/README.md

 		"optionalParameter2": value,
 		"etc": "..."
 	}

+	- For sequences: same annotation them base class + for each "annotation":
+		"timestamp": value
+	Where timestamp is the frame number (and could be the real timestamp for videos).

 	For tracking:
  	"annotations": { "0": { annotation1 }, "1": { annotation2 }, "2": { annotation3 }, etc };